-The first and often the only person to be healed by forgiveness is the person who does the forgiving. . . .
-When we genuinely forgive, we set a prisoner free and then discover that the prisoner we set free was us. -Lewis Smedes
+The first and often the only person to be healed by forgiveness is the person who does the forgiving....
+When we genuinely forgive, we set a prisoner free and then discover that the prisoner we set free was us. -Lewis Smedes abide: To stay, remain; to continue in a place; to endure without yielding.

-Appendix R
+Appendix R Glossary

-Glossary